 The Euston Road pedestrian walkway to the north the of the development will remain open to the public in both directions, at the interface with the underground entrance this will be facilitated through the use of pedestrian walkway that spans the current footway and scaffold installed above.
-During the enabling phase of the project a solid hoarding will be erected to secure the site and the external demolition scaffold which will reduce the existing width by approximately 2m.
+During the enabling phase of the project a solid 2.4m high hoarding will be erected to secure the site and installation of the external demolition scaffold which will reduce the existing pavement width to approximately 2m on this elevation where it interfaces with the existing underground entrance box.